 You should eat this roasted cauliflower red lentil curry with basmati rice and/or naan bread to complete your dining experience.
 And, you can even try making your own naan bread if you want.
-Seriously, it’s super easy and so much better than store bought.
+Seriously, it's super easy and so much better than store-bought.
 And I have the recipe for you right here!
 Naan Bread.

 - 1 small cauliflower cut into bite-sized florets